 To Drop or Add a Course

-Courses may be dropped and added online through the online system Sonisweb up to the first day of classes.
+Courses may be dropped and added online through SONIS up to the first day of classes.
 Once classes begin, students must complete a drop/add form.
-A Drop/Add form may be obtained in the Faculty/Staff Mailroom or from the Registrar (Room S265).
+A Drop/Add form may be obtained in the Faculty/Staff Mailroom, from the Registrar's Office (Room S265).
 Students must meet first with their academic advisor for approval, then obtain all necessary signatures.
 Once classes begin, courses may only be added with the consent of the instructor.
-The form must be submitted to the Registrar’s office in order for the student to get credit for the course.
-Failure to properly complete and submit the required form will result in the course being deleted from the student’s transcript.
+The form must be submitted to the Registrar's office for the student to get credit for the course.
+Failure to properly complete and submit the required form will result in the course still showing as enrolled in SONIS and on the student's transcript.

 Leave of Absence